fhinkel/dessa/planning.md

 ## Phase 1: The Lexer (or Tokenizer) - Detailed Plan for Intern

+*   **Status:** Complete.
+The lexer is implemented and tested, including line and column number tracking.
 *   **Purpose:** To take raw source code and break it into a series of "tokens".

 ### 1.1.
 The Token Data Structure